Today, we address a question from a hopeful adoptive mom who is concerned that she won't have support from her family during the adoption journey:

 How can we get the support of our families during the adoption process?
 I'm worried about the impact that their negative views of open adoption will have on our future child!"

-It's not surprising that your family members are anxious about the idea of an open adoption.
-After all, your parents are from a different generation, when closed adoption and secrecy were the norm.
+It's not surprising that your parents and family members are anxious about the idea of an open adoption.
+After all, they're from a different generation, when closed adoption and secrecy were the norm.
 In the past, birth mothers were typically viewed negatively for being pregnant out of wedlock and for giving away or "abandoning" their children.
 As for the children, it wasn't common for them to be told they were adopted, let alone for them to have birth parents involved in their lives.

 Your parents might view the birth mother as a threat: someone who could change her mind and take away the baby, leaving you in pain.
 Some of their worries stem from a desire to “protect" you.
 They may have seen your struggles with infertility, and they don't want you to experience any more disappointments.

 In reality, a birth mother is much less likely to change her mind and reclaim a child if she has the peace of mind inherent in open adoption.
 In your case, the birth parents select you, and, because you'll have an ongoing relationship, they'll know firsthand that their child will have a good life.

 Education is Key

 To move past their stereotypes and fears, your parents will have to learn more about open adoption.
 Before making the decision to adopt, you probably went through an educational process yourself.
 In our experience, this is an ongoing journey.
 The more you learn about open adoption--especially about its benefits to your child--the more comfortable you become with it.
 Your parents have not had this opportunity to evolve in their thinking.